flashxio/FlashX-doc/pages/FlashMatrix-user-guide.md

 > library(FlashR)
 ```

-## FlashR array construction functions
+## FlashR arrays

-FlashR provides a set of functions to create FlashR vectors and matrices.
+FlashR currently supports vectors and matrices of three types: logical, integer and floating-point.
+FlashR chooses to co-exist with R matrices.
+Instead of overiding the existing matrix construction functions in R, FlashR provides a set of functions to create FlashR vectors and matrices explicitly.
 These functions have interfaces similar to their R counterparts.
+FlashR provides a set of functions to interact with R. As such, users can utilize the R functions for small matrix computation.

 ### Functions for creating FlashR vectors: